dlte/twitchtv2asf/readme.md

+# !!
+This repo is old and broken !!

 # "Install" guide.
 1. Change user and password in the .htpasswd file.
 2. Change the path to the htpasswd file inside the htaccess file. (if needed)